Asbestos in Australian Homes: What Inspectors Need to Know

 Better: "Flat asbestos cement sheeting (suspected ACM) used as wall lining in main bathroom, south and west walls.
 Material is in fair condition with minor surface crazing and paint deterioration at lower edges.
 No broken edges or visible fibre release.
 Recommend sealing deteriorated areas and including in asbestos management plan.
 Confirmation sampling recommended."

-Clear photo annotations are essential for asbestos reports.
-Use InspectPro's annotation tools to:
+Clear photo documentation is essential for asbestos reports.
+Use InspectPro's photo comment tools to:

-- Outline the extent of the ACM on the photo
+- Describe the extent of the ACM in the photo comment

-- Arrow specific damage, deterioration, or fibre release points
+- Flag specific damage, deterioration, or fibre release points

-- Label the material type and condition rating
+- Tag the material type and assign a severity rating

 - Note the room and wall/ceiling/floor location